-A Federally Qualified Health Center, or FQHC, is a clinic that provides comprehensive primary and preventive care to patients of all ages in under-served and rural areas.
-FQHCs are required to accept all patients, regardless of their ability to pay or health insurance status, and are also known as Community/Migrant Health Centers (C/MHCs), Community Health Centers (CHCs), and 330 Funded Clinics.
+A Federally Qualified Health Center, or FQHC, is a clinic that provides comprehensive primary and preventive care to patients of all ages in underserved and rural areas.
+FQHCs must accept all patients, regardless of their ability to pay or their health insurance status.
+They are also known as Community/Migrant Health Centers (C/MHCs), Community Health Centers (CHCs), and 330 Funded Clinics.

 FQHCs receive higher reimbursement rates from the Centers for Medicare and Medicaid Services (CMS) than other facilities, as established in Section 330 of the Public Health Service Act (PHS).

 What are the types of FQHCs?

 - Federally Qualified Health Center - An FQHC is an administrative parent that receives a Section 330 grant.
 Upon receiving the grant, they receive the FQHC designation.